UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 - Explore the current area to reveal landmarks and secrets
 - Rest

-During nighttime watches, travelers _must_ consume 1 day's worth of rations (1 unit of _supply_), and in addition may take one of the following actions:
+During nighttime watches, travelers must consume 1 day's worth of rations (1 unit of **supply**), and in addition may take one of the following actions:

 - Move d3 miles
 - Rest

-### Events & Encounters
+### Wilderness Events

 Every watch of travel, roll a d6 on the event table below.